-But the characters in Rise were interesting; the story was intriguing and, most importantly, relatable.
+But the characters in RISE OF THE PLANET OF THE APES were interesting; the story was intriguing and, most importantly, relatable.
 Caesar and his clan weren't evil.
 They were just seen through the eyes of people who rejected and feared them.
 After the credits rolled, praise rang out for the movie.

 There were still concerns.
 Would an emotional connection to the story persist as the franchise veered into heavier sci-fi territory, with monkeys posing heavy resistance for mankind and the war brewing on the horizon?
 As it turns out, yes.
 The film did have a gigantic war between humans and apes, but it moved into the planet of apes territory in a subtle way.
 It felt like a natural progression for the overarching plot.